 We understand veterans studies as a multi-faceted, scholarly investigation of military veterans and their families.
 Topics within that investigation could include but are not limited to, combat exposure, reintegration challenges, and the complex systems and institutions (VA) that shape the veteran experience.
 Veterans studies, by its very nature, may analyze experiences closely tied to military studies, but the emphasis of veterans studies is the “veteran experience,” i.e., what happens after the service member departs the armed forces.

 The work of veterans studies can be found in such fields as Rhetoric and Composition, Literature, History, Social and Behavioral Sciences, and Student Affairs (among many others).
 Additionally, it can be seen in and out of formal education: by current members of the military, leaders of nonprofits, artists, activists, and students taking courses in veterans studies.
 Such research and work can take multiple forms.
 It is free to submit to and publish within the journal; we accept multimodal submissions in a variety of formats.

 The journal is published online throughout the year.
-Articles are made available as soon as they are ready to ensure that there are no unnecessary delays in getting content publicly available.
+Articles are published as soon as they are ready to ensure that there are no unnecessary delays in making content publicly available.
 General issues are cultivated article by article.